Thanksgiving (United States): Blamesgiving

+Retail workers' rights

 The move by retailers to begin holiday sales during Thanksgiving Day (as opposed to the traditional day after) has been criticized as forcing (under threat of being fired) low-end retail workers, who compose an increasing share of the nation's workforce, to work odd hours and to handle atypical, unruly crowds on a day reserved for rest.

 In response to this controversy, Macy's and Best Buy (both of which planned to open on Thanksgiving, even earlier than they had the year before) stated in 2014 that most of their Thanksgiving Day shifts were filled voluntarily by employees who would rather have the day after Thanksgiving off instead of Thanksgiving itself.
+This practice has become common (but not universal) as of 2024.

 By 2021, retailers had largely abandoned efforts to hold Thanksgiving doorbusters and returned their focus to Black Friday proper.
 Blue laws in several Northeastern states prevent retailers in those states from opening on Thanksgiving.
 Such retailers typically opened at midnight on the day after Thanksgiving.

+Harvest of Shame

 Journalist Edward R. Murrow and producer David Lowe deliberately chose Thanksgiving weekend 1960 to release Murrow's final story for CBS News.
-Entitled Harvest of Shame, the hour-long documentary was designed "to shock Americans into action" in regard to the treatment of impoverished migrant workers in the country, hoping to contrast Thanksgiving dinner and its excesses with the poverty of those who picked the vegetables.
+Entitled Harvest of Shame, the hour-long documentary was designed "to shock Americans into action" regarding the treatment of impoverished migrant farmworkers in the country, hoping to contrast Thanksgiving dinner and its excesses with the poverty of those who picked the vegetables.
 Murrow acknowledged the documentary portrayed the United States from a hostile perspective and, when he left CBS to join the United States Information Agency in 1961, unsuccessfully tried to stop the special from being aired in the United Kingdom.

+Vegetarian Thanksgiving

+Vegetarians have criticized the holiday and its focus on turkey since before the holiday was officially recognized in the U.S. In the nineteenth century, American vegetarians created a distinct Thanksgiving menu.
+Nineteenth-century newspaper editor and vegetarian Jeremiah Hacker criticized the holiday in 1848 and 1859.
+The first recipe for a vegetarian turkey appeared in the U.S. in 1891.
+In 1894, Ella Eaton Kellogg published a recipe for vegetarian mock turkey.
+One of the earliest known vegetarian Thanksgiving dinners was held in 1895 at the University of Chicago.
+During the twentieth century, many recipes for vegetarian turkey were published.
+The Millennium Guild in Boston held a vegetarian Thanksgiving at the Copley Hotel in 1913 where a Golden Rule Roast was served.
+In 1995, Tofurky was first sold commercially.